mattlemmone/expo-mcp/README.md

 # File MCP

 A Model Context Protocol (MCP) server that provides file system operations through a standardized API.
+Mainly just doing this so I can prototype and integrate error logs into mcp clients.

 ## Usage